-The college recognises that all member of the academic community has freedom within the law as recognised above.
-The college aims to ensure that staff have:

-- Freedom in teaching and discussion; - Freedom in carrying out research without commercial or political interference; - Freedom to disseminate and publish research findings; - Freedom from institutional censorship, including the right to express opinions publicly - Freedom to participate in professional and representative academic bodies, including trade unions.

-In the exercise of the freedom during their role in delivering academic duties: research, teaching or the publication of material linked to the college, staff and students are expected to:

-- Value diversity and recognise the strength that comes from people with different perspectives and knowledge linked to a diverse range of characteristics including: age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sexual orientation and culture. - Treat others with respect, challenge inequality and respond to the different needs and circumstances of individuals and groups of people - Respect and defend the rights of individuals to hold different views and beliefs and their right to express those views through appropriate for a when engaging in academic discussion - Communicate in a respectful manner and in a clear, relevant and respectful way - Be academically rigorous, justifying their views with evidence and appropriate argument - Minimise the risk of and harm to any person, institution or community - Be sensitive to others when expressing opinions that may cause offence and present views in a manner that is not hostile or degrading - Respect the right of others to challenge their views and be prepared to accept gaps and weaknesses in their own arguments - Be aware of the legal implications of their actions
+- 3.1 The college recognises that all member of the academic community has freedom within the law as recognised above.
+The college aims to ensure that staff have: - Freedom in teaching and discussion - Freedom in carrying out research without commercial or political interference - Freedom to disseminate and publish research findings - Freedom from institutional censorship, including the right to express opinions publicly - Freedom to participate in professional and representative academic bodies, including trade unions. - In the exercise of the freedom during their role in delivering academic duties: research. teaching or the publication of material linked to the college, staff and students are expected to: - Value diversity and recognise the strength that comes from people with different perspectives and knowledge linked to a diverse range of characteristics including age, disability, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sexual orientation and culture. - Treat others with respect, challenge inequality and respond to the different needs and circumstances of individuals and groups of people - · Respect and defend the rights of individuals to hold different views and beliefs and their right to express those views through appropriate fora when engaging in academic discussion - Communicate in a respectful manner and in a clear, relevant and respectful way - Be academically rigorous, justifying their views with evidence and appropriate argument - Minimise the risk of and harm to any person, institution or community - Be sensitive to others when expressing opinions that may cause offence and present views in a manner that is not hostile or degrading - · Respect the right of others to challenge their views and be prepared to accept gaps and weaknesses in their own arguments - Be aware of the legal implications of their actions

-Free Speech and Freedom of Expression
+4. Free Speech and Freedom of Expression

-Staff and students at the College should therefore consider whether their action or the action of invited guest speakers / visiting lecturers, the outcome of meetings, protest or demonstration or the result of academic work (including practice or artefact) will:

-- Infringe the rights of others, - Discriminate against others in a manner that constitutes a criminal offence - Constitute a threat to public order or to the health and safety of individuals - Incite others to commit criminal acts - Be contrary to the civil and human rights of individuals. - Be insensitive to the diversity of its community or be disrespectful to sections of that community

-The College will not normally deny the use of facilities to individuals or groups unless the proposed use is considered likely to be contrary to the law.
+- Staff and students at the College should therefore consider whether their action or the action of invited guest speakers / visiting lecturers, the outcome of meetings, protest or demonstration or the result of academic work (including practice or artefact) will: - Infringe the rights of others, - Discriminate against others in a manner that constitutes a criminal offence - Constitute a threat to public order or to the health and safety of individuals - Incite others to commit criminal acts - Be contrary to the civil and human rights of individuals. - Must not unlawfully discriminate against, harass, or incite hatred toward any section of the community, while recognising that lawful views may be expressed even if some may find them offensive. - The College will not normally deny the use of facilities to individuals or groups unless the proposed use is considered likely to be contrary to the law.

-Planning of activities
+5. Planning of activities